derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/07/2025 16:22:05 : 3 Database Admins walked into a NoSQL bar.
+25/07/2025 16:24:46 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the QA cross the road?
-To ruin everyone's day.
+Eight bytes walk into a bar.
+The bartender asks, 'Can I get you anything?'
+'Yeah,' replies the bytes.
+'Make us a double.'
 <!-- replace-with-joke ends -->